The Yale Pediatric Resident Experience: Learning and Living Well

 Our two-day Intern Retreat at the spectacular Hole in the Wall Gang Camp is a highly anticipated and unforgettable event that occurs every fall.
 Seniors provide coverage for Intern Retreat, a chance to come together as a full class for fun and relaxation in a beautiful setting.
 Our PGY 2 and 3 classes also have annual retreats, usually along with their class-specific Associate Program Directors.

-Led by talented PGY3 Sasha Shackelford, the Yale Pediatric Running Club offers the chance for free social outdoor exercise and time with co-residents and faculty.
-Throughout the year, Sasha emails the Club with invitations to meet up for runs which are tailored to whoever comes that day in terms of terrain, length, and pace.
+Started by talented Yale Peds grad Sasha Shacklelford and now carried on by current residents, the Yale Pediatric Running Club offers the chance for free social outdoor exercise and time with co-residents and faculty.
+Throughout the year, leaders email the Club with invitations to meet up for runs which are tailored to whoever comes that day in terms of terrain, length, and pace.
 Runs usually take place in the afternoon after work.
 All paces and running experiences welcome.
 Sasha's runs have taken place in downtown New Haven, on the Farmington Canal trail, in East Rock Park, and at Lighthouse Point.
 The club also completed several local races together ranging from a 5k to a half marathon in Banff National Park.

 Yale Pediatric Moms (and Dads)